kubermatic/docs/content/kubermatic/main/tutorials-howtos/kkp-configuration/custom-certificates/_index.en.md

     certificateIssuer: null
 ```

-It is now possible to set `spec.tls` on the `kubermatic` Ingress to a custom certificate:
+It is now possible to set `spec.tls` on the `kubermatic` `Ingress` to a custom certificate by manually changing
+it with `kubectl edit`:

 ```yaml
 spec: